B4N4NUS/Glue-VR/README.md

 ![settings](https://user-images.githubusercontent.com/71143870/166465147-e9a1fbe5-b259-40ff-ae55-060165d912ec.png)

 ## Sound notification
-If you enable sound notification in UI Settings, you will hear sound of connection and disconnection tracker events.
+If you enable sound notification in UI Settings, you will hear a sound of connection and disconnection tracker events.

 ![sound](https://user-images.githubusercontent.com/71143870/166465306-18b5887b-9c3c-4f74-81c0-7ab4199d5f7e.png)

 ## Meet the themes customization
-With help of Swing library [FlatLaf](https://www.formdev.com/flatlaf/) I added wide variety of different themes.
+With help of Swing library [FlatLaf](https://www.formdev.com/flatlaf/) I added a broad variety of different themes.

-You can find your favorite theme at UI Settings window in list named “Themes”:
+You can find your favorite theme in the UI Settings window in a list named “Themes”:

 ![themes](https://user-images.githubusercontent.com/71143870/166465381-804eec2a-25a4-4b8a-a37d-1d9f5a15b68b.png)